rkdarst/prompt-log/README.md

 ## Status and development

 Under semi-active development, but you might expect to have to modify the source to work on other computers.
+Please contribute.